Stunning views from all directions

 Shiga Prefecture is so full of scenic views you’ll feel as though you’ve fallen into a postcard.
 Forming a mountainous ring around the vast and majestic Lake Biwa, Shiga Prefecture is all about enjoying the beautiful scenery.
 Many of the prefecture’s best attractions are centered around the lake, where you’ll find great hiking and water sports.

-Temples, one of Japan’s most well-preserved feudal castles, a spectacular art museum, and a charming artisanal glassware industry aren’t far away.
-It’s an easy day trip from Kyoto prefecture though it’s worth staying longer to pay respect to the ‘mother lake’.
+Temples and one of Japan’s most well-preserved feudal castles aren’t far away.
+It’s an easy day trip from Kyoto though it’s worth staying longer to respect the “mother lake.”

 Start your trip at Otsu City, the prefectural capital of Shiga.
 Located a mere ten minutes from Kyoto prefecture, the city offers scenic views of Lake Biwa.